Kinect

 -

 As promised, here's my handout for CP3840, the main class I'm teaching at this year's AU.
-Introducing Kinect Since Kinect for Xbox 360ยฎ was launched on November 4th, 2010, the device has taken the world by storm: it became the quickest selling consumer electronics device ever (according to the Guinness Book of World Records), selling […]
+Introducing Kinect Since Kinect for Xbox 360® was launched on November 4th, 2010, the device has taken the world by storm: it became the quickest selling consumer electronics device ever (according to the Guinness Book of World Records), selling 8 million units in the first 60 days.
+This record has since been surpassed, but still.
+Kinect was originally intended to be a controller for the Xbox 360 gaming system – allowing you to play games without a controller, or, as Microsoft like to say,…

 -

 After an initial attempt at adjusting the view in AutoCAD based on input from Kinect, this post takes it further by implementing a more effective orbit/zoom capability.
-The proportions/rates of each are currently still hard-coded โ and so will vary in effectiveness depending on the scale of the model being navigated โ but it's certainly […]
+The proportions/rates of each are currently still hard-coded – and so will vary in effectiveness depending on the scale of the model being navigated – but it's certainly a step in the right direction (and much closer to being demoable than my previous attempt).
+All in all it works quite well: when I get the chance, I'll try to put together another screencast to show it in action.
+The good news is that…

 -

 The looming AU material deadline has finally forced me to work out how to use Kinect gestures to navigate within an AutoCAD model.
-It's far from perfect, but the fundamentals are all there: we have a loop โ outside of a jig, this time, as we don't need to display a point cloud or generate […]
+It's far from perfect, but the fundamentals are all there: we have a loop – outside of a jig, this time, as we don't need to display a point cloud or generate geometry in-place – that takes skeleton data provided by the Kinect and uses it to adjust the current view.
+Like most people, my head gets a bit twisted when dealing with DCS and WCS, cameras, targets, views, etc., but thankfully I stumbled across an old…

 -